Gurdwara Lal Khoohi

-Gurdwara Lal Khoohi (The Bloody Well), alternatively Gurdwara Lal Khooh or Lal Khoo, literally Gurdwara Well of Blood was a historical Gurdwara located near Mochi Gate in Lahore, Pakistan.
+Gurdwara Lal Khoohi (The Bloody Well), also known as Gurdwara Lal Khoo Patshahi Panjvin, alternatively Gurdwara Lal Khooh or Lal Khoo, literally Gurdwara Well of Blood was a historical Gurdwara located near Mochi Gate in Lahore, Pakistan.
+The gurdwara is located at the coordinates 31°34'41.4"N 74°19'20.1"E.

-Historical significance
+History

 It was built at the site where the fifth Sikh Guru, Guru Arjan Dev, was incarcerated during the reign of the Mughal Emperor, Jehangir.
+It is believed the guru was tortured here by Chandu Shah and his servants in 1606.
+Sikhs believe the guru was tortured by being made to sit on a hot cooking plate, being boiled in hot water, and having hot sand poured on him.
+The gurdwara was constructed over a well that the guru was believed to have been bathed in.
+The haveli of Chandu Shah is located nearby on the same street.
+Before partition in 1947, the gurdwara had a shop and 1.25 aces of land surrounding it in its possession, along with 3 acres of land in Khokhar village in Lahore tehsil.

 Conversion to an Islamic shrine

 It has since been converted into a Muslim shrine, Haq Char Yaar, in reference to the first four caliphs in Islam.
 In 2007, the Shiromani Gurdwara Parbandhak Committee condemned this act by Pakistani Muslims.